 Harm reduction is a range of pragmatic and evidence-based policies and practices designed to minimize the harmful consequences of drug use and other high risk activities.

-It focuses on supporting people as they attempt to make any positive change.
-If a client will not or cannot choose abstinence, Harm Reduction Strategies provide options, support and resources to minimize the negative consequences or “harm” that may result.
+It focuses on supporting people as they attempt to make informed decisions about their use and remain as safe as possible.
+Harm reduction strategies respect a person’s right to continue to use while providing options, support and resources to minimize the negative consequences or “harm” that may result.

 Non-judgmental service delivery means meeting people where they are at and is the heart of a Harm Reduction approach.